esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 No additional steps required, the modules that are using LDAP are very customizable, so they can be configured to support existsing schemas.

+# Best practices for using databases with MongooseIM

+Here are some general advice on the use of databases.

+* Redis - it is a fantastic choice for storing a live data.
+It's highly scalable and it could be easily shared by multiple MongooseIM nodes.
+Additionally, a great performance of Redis make it be excelent choice for storing `users sessions`.
+Speed up.

+* Mnesia - as a highly available and distributed database it's also recommended to use Mnesia for storing `users sessions`.
+Due to the fact that it's erlang-based database, it's default persistance option for most modules in MongooseIM.
+Join the cluster.

+* RDBMS/ODBC - MongooseIM has a strong backend support for relational databases.
+Due to the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) they guarantees both availability and consistency which is a great choice for regular MongooseIM use cases like `privacy lists`, `vcards`, `roster`, `private storage`, `last activity` and `message archive`.
+Never loose your data.

+* Riak KV - If you're planning to have your cluster really huge look at Riak KV as a potential backend solution.
+It offers high availability and fault tolerancy which is excatly what you need for your distributed MongooseIM architecture.
+Use Riak KV with `rosters`, `private storage`, `vcards` or `last activity`.
+Make it big.

+* Cassandra - since it allows to store more data than ODBC, it's good alternative for `message archive` which is usually the biggest persistence component in MongooseIM.
+Archive everything.